Pzugatti/House-Price-Prediction/README.md

 #### The RMSLE (Root Mean Squared Logarithmic Error) that I obtained:
 ![kaggle_result](https://user-images.githubusercontent.com/43289100/46294110-a3ad2f80-c5c7-11e8-9ded-d1fdfea1cbef.PNG)

-#### Other top 6 competitor result:
+#### Other top 6 competitor results:
 ![top6_score](https://user-images.githubusercontent.com/43289100/46294256-f5ee5080-c5c7-11e8-8d7d-e78a84e2b787.PNG)

 ## Summary
 After the result comparison, I still need to put more effort to improve the model.
 The result reflects that some of the valuable data might not yet to be discovered from the dataset.
-Probably need to review all the missing data, outliers, also, spend more time on data analysis.
+Probably need to review all the missing data, outliers, also, spend more time on data analysis and multicollinearity issue.

 ## Working enviroment
 Google Colab